 What is different between Solomon College's Aviation Diploma compared to other flying schools?

 The Aviation Management and Pilot Training Diploma program offers an all-in-one training course that provides a student who has no aviation experience with everything they need to start looking for work as a pilot.
 It is designed as an intensive fast-paced program that will help you get a license and a post-secondary diploma with all of the relevant experience in the least amount of time possible.
-Traditional flying schools tend to provide training on a more part-time or casual basis, scheduling flight lessons a few at a time.
-The reasoning is to provide the student with scheduled flight lessons to accommodate work schedules, but this process takes longer to get your license, unless the student is very motivated or dedicated.
+Traditional flying schools tend to provide training on a more part-time or casual basis, scheduling a few flight lessons at a time.
+This allows the student to schedule flying lessons around their work commitments, but extends the length of time needed to obtain a license.

 Another key difference is the availability of Student Loan Funding.
 Traditionally, students may only apply for student loans for the training of a Commercial Pilot License after the completion of the Private Pilot License.
-This is done to prevent students from taking student loans and using the loan to learn how to fly for fun.
-Although, this also creates financial difficulties for students who are looking to pursue Aviation as a career.
-The Aviation Diploma is licensed as a full-time post-secondary study program through Alberta Advanced Education; We allow for students to apply for student aid as soon as you are accepted into the program, eliminating the need to hold a Private Pilot License to be eligible!
+This is done to prevent students from using student learns to learn how to fly for fun.
+However, this also creates financial difficulties for students who are looking to pursue Aviation as a career.
+The Aviation Diploma is licensed as a full-time post-secondary study program through Alberta Advanced Education.
+We allow students to apply for student aid as soon as they are accepted into the program, eliminating the need to hold a Private Pilot License to be eligible!

 Can I just get my Private Pilot License through Solomon College?